Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 - It must be an extensive network that connects with all neural processes that have qualia so that conscious awareness and experiences of all the qualia are possible.
 These qualia neural processes are important neural processes: all external sensory perception neural processes, many internal sensory perception neural processes, all cognitive and executive neural processes (thinking, reasoning, planning, deciding, language processing, etc.), emotion neural processes, volitional movement neural processes, etc. But it is not connected to or not connected in the way that conscious awareness and experiences can occur to the lower mental processes that perform more basic functions, such as mental processes in the basal ganglia, brainstem, or cerebellum, so there are no conscious awareness and experiences of the functions of these processes.

-- It must be able to read and/or synchronize with the neural processes that have qualia so that it can get information from them to process and then create the conscious awareness and experiences for these neural processes.
+- It must be able to read and/or synchronize with the neural processes that have qualia so that it can get information from them to process and then create the conscious awareness and experiences of these neural processes’ functions.

 - It must have its signals fed back to itself so that it can be aware of the function of itself, that is, its signaling state must be a reentrant signaling state.

-- Its signaling patterns must be special signaling patterns (SSPs) because the conscious awareness and conscious experiences, which form the consciousness, themselves are qualia or SSPs (i.e., conscious awareness and conscious experiences themselves have consciously experienceable phenomenal characteristics).
+- Its signaling patterns must be special signaling patterns (SSPs) because the conscious awareness and conscious experiences, which form the consciousness, themselves are qualia (i.e., conscious awareness and conscious experiences themselves have consciously experienceable phenomenal characteristics) and because all qualia are SSPs (Theorem IV).

 As far as one can conclude from the evidence at present, it seems very likely that the Default Mode Network or Resting State Network [23-28], which includes the medial prefrontal cortex, posterior cingulate cortex, precuneus, hippocampal formation, parahippocampal cortex, retrosplenial cortex, posterior inferior parietal, temporoparietal junction, and lateral temporal cortex, with the anterior medial prefrontal cortex and posterior cingulate cortex as the hubs, is the network of the consciousness neural process when the mind is not concentrating on any specific task.
 This network overlaps with the network of Global Workspace theory proposed by Baars [11,16,17,18] and that of Global Neuronal Workspace hypothesis of Dehaene [19,20,21], which include the cortico-thalamic (C-T) core and a network of neurons with long-range axons densely distributed in the prefrontal, fronto-parietal, parieto-temporal, and cingulate cortices.
 These latter two networks are found to be the consciousness neural process network when the mind is in the mode of attending to a certain stimulus.
 So, the complete neural network of consciousness is likely to be some form of a combination of the former networks and the latter networks, such as that proposed by Song .* It should be noted that the functions of both kinds of networks are not mutually exclusive, that is, the two kinds of networks do not work alternately in the way that one is shut off completely while the other is working.
 For example, when the Global Workspace or the Global Neuronal Workspace is functioning, such as when attending to a visual stimulus on a computer screen, the Resting State Network or Default Mode Network is still functioning, as is evident by the fact that the subject is still aware of the background vision, the ambient sound, one own self, etc., although the awareness of these background stimuli becomes less intense and less accurate.
 It is not that, while the mind is attending to something, it is not aware of anything else at all and that everything else blacks out.